leemon57/TickerMate_Discord_bot/README.md

 ---

-## 🤝 Contributing

-* Issues and PRs welcome!
-Please include logs (with redacted secrets) and exact command examples.
-* Keep embeds concise; prefer single-message replies.

----

 ## 🙏 Acknowledgements

-* Thanks to Polygon.io, yfinance, Coinbase, Binance, and CryptoPanic for their public APIs.
+* Thanks to Polygon.io, Coinbase, Binance, and CryptoPanic for their public APIs.
 * Built with `discord.py` and OpenAI’s Chat Completions API.